 Year 12 students complete a week of Work experience and take part in the National Citizen Scheme and many take part in a World Challenge Expedition.

 Retakes for both maths and English GCSE are timetabled, and therefore students see the importance in these subjects.

 Personal, Social, Health and EDUCATION (PSHE)

 The PSHE is a programme of study designed to help students to develop their knowledge and understanding of skills which will support them through all areas of their future lives.
-PSHE is taught to Year 7 and 8 a 100 minute lesson bi-weekly.
+PSHE is currently taught to Year 7 and 8 through a 100 minute lesson bi-weekly.
 Year 9, 10 and 11 have dedicated PSHE time during 3 Tutor periods per week.
 The RSHE curriculum is taught within Jigsaw PSHE, please refer to the RSHE drop down to find further detail of how RSHE is implemented across a wider curriculum.